pandodao/developers.pando.im/docs/guide/getting-started.md

 go install
 ```

-Now you can use `mixin-cli`, for example, show the information of your application:
+Now you can use it to show the information of your application:

 ```bash
 $ mixin-cli -f ./keystore.json user me
 ```

-In the following sections, we will use `mixin-cli` to do some operations without writing too much code.
+In subsequent sections, we'll use `mixin-cli` to perform operations without coding.

 ## Get CNB for testing

-To test your dApp, you need to get some cryptocurrencies into your keystore.
-You can get some CNB from [Pando Catkin](https://catkin.pando.im), which has a faucet to give you some CNB for free.
+To test your app, you'll need to acquire cryptocurrency.
+Obtain CNB from the [Pando Catkin](https://catkin.pando.im)'s CNB faucet, which provides free CNB tokens for developers.

-After you get some CNB, you can transfer them to your keystore by paste your application's `client_id` to the entry field, and using Mixin Messenger to scan the QR code.
+Once you have CNB, transfer it to your keystore by entering your app's `client_id` in the field and scanning the QR code with Mixin Messenger:

 <QrCodeView :qrcode-label="'Scan to transfer'" prepend-text="mixin://transfer/"/>

-If you successfully make it, you will see the CNB in your keystore by `mixing-cli`:
+If successful, view the CNB in your keystore via `mixin-cli`:

 ```bash
 $ mixin-cli -f ./keystore.json asset list